 1/2 cup blueberries

 2-3 teaspoons (can add more if you desire a sweeter taste)

-Place all ingredients into a small sauce pan.
-Take potato masher and crush berries slightly.
+Place all ingredients into a small saucepan.
+Take a potato masher and crush berries slightly.
 Cook over medium heat until mixture is reduced to about half stirring constantly.
 This will take 1 to 2 minutes.
-Take of burner and let cool until room temperature.
+Take off burner and let cool until room temperature.